danderson/pixiecore/README.api.md

 Pixiecore verify that it's only proxying for URLs that the API server gave it, so it's not an open proxy on your remediation vlan.

+### Kernel commandline parameters

+As described above, the kernel commandline is provided as an object.
+Each key/value pair translates to one argument passed to the kernel.
+Values can be one of:

+- `true`, which translates to just the key with no value, e.g. `"foo": true` becomes `foo` on the kernel commandline.
+- A string, which gets passed as the verbatim value, e.g. `"foo":
+  "42"` becomes `foo=42`.
+- An object containing a `url` key, whose value is a URL.
+The URL will get translated/proxied by Pixiecore in the same manner as the kernel/initrd URLs. e.g. `"foo": {"url": "http://bar""}` becomes `foo=<implementation dependent URL>`, and loading this URL will yield the contents of `http://bar`.

 ### Multiple calls

 Pixiecore in API mode is stateless.
 Due to the unique way that PXE